Gauzy Ltd. (GAUZ) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

 LOS ANGELES, Dec.
-17, 2025 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to Gauzy Ltd. ("Gauzy" or the "Company") (NASDAQ: GAUZ) have opportunity to lead the securities fraud class action lawsuit.
+23, 2025 /PRNewswire/ -- Glancy Prongay & Murray LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against Gauzy Ltd. ("Gauzy" or the "Company") (NASDAQ: GAUZ).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN GAUZY LTD. (GAUZ), CLICK HERE BEFORE FEBRUARY 6, 2026 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.
+IF YOU SUFFERED A LOSS ON YOUR GAUZY INVESTMENTS, CLICK HERE BEFORE FEBRUARY 6, 2026 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE SECURITIES FRAUD LAWSUIT

 What Is The Lawsuit About?